mradionov/karma-jasmine-diff-reporter/README.md

 karma-jasmine-diff-reporter [![Build status](https://travis-ci.org/mradionov/karma-jasmine-diff-reporter.svg?branch=master)](https://travis-ci.org/mradionov/karma-jasmine-diff-reporter)
 ===

-> Diff and pretty print for failed tests.

-![Example](http://i.imgur.com/5fkAvw2.jpg "Example")

-## Important
+## Compatibility

-The goal of the reporter is to add user-friendly diff highlighting for complex nested structures.
+### Jasmine 4+ (deprecated)

+The plugin does not support Jasmine 4+ because of the breaking changes and will be deprecated.
+It will be automatically disabled and a warning will be shown if you are trying to use the plugin with Jasmine 4+. ([more info](https://github.com/mradionov/karma-jasmine-diff-reporter/issues/63))

+### Jasmine 2.6 - Jasmine 3.x

 Jasmine 2.6 introduced it's own solution, which conflicts with the reporter original intent.
 When used, reporter will override Jasmine output in order to enchance it.

+## Description

+Diff and pretty print for failed tests.

+![Example](http://i.imgur.com/5fkAvw2.jpg "Example")

 ## Install